 Hadoop vs. Traditional Database: Which Better Serves Your Big Data Business Needs?

 Today’s ultra-connected world is generating massive volumes of data at ever-accelerating rates.
 As a result, big data analytics has become a powerful tool for businesses looking to leverage mountains of valuable data for profit and competitive advantage.
 In the midst of this big data rush, Hadoop, as an on-premise or cloud-based platform has been heavily promoted as the one-size fits all solution for the business world’s big data problems.
-While Hadoop has lived up to much of the hype, there are certain situations where running workloads on a traditional database may be the better solution.
+While analyzing big data using Hadoop has lived up to much of the hype, there are certain situations where running workloads on a traditional database may be the better solution.

 Is Hadoop a Database?

 Hadoop is not a database, but rather an open source software framework specifically built to handle large volumes of structured and semi-structured data.
 Organizations considering using Hadoop for big data analysis should evaluate whether their current or future data needs require the type of capabilities Hadoop offers.

 Is the data being analyzed structured or unstructured?

 Structured Data: Data that resides within the fixed confines of a record or file is known as structured data.
 Owing to the fact that structured data – even in large volumes – can be entered, stored, queried, and analyzed in a simple and straightforward manner, this type of data is best served by a traditional database.